 - You are coming to study in the UK for more than six months on a Bachelors, Masters or Research degree

-When you apply for a Student route visa, you will need to supply original documentation as outlined in our downloadable Student route visa checklist.
-Copies cannot be accepted and you should have these documents ready prior to making your application.
+When you apply for a Student route visa, you will need to supply original documentation as outlined in your CAS Shield account.

 Differential evidence requirement

-If you are a national of a country listed in Appendix ST (ST22.1) you do not need to submit original points-scoring evidence (financial and educational documents) with your visa application.
+If you are a national of a country listed in Appendix ST (ST22.1) you do not need to provide evidence to demonstrate that you meet the financial requirement or provide the education documents used to obtain an offer when you submit your visa application.

 You will need to sign a declaration on the application form to state that you have the necessary evidence available to you.
-Even if you qualify under the differential evidence rules, you are still required to obtain points-scoring evidence as the UKVI can request it as part of their decision process and they will refuse your application if you are unable to provide it within their specified timeframe.
+Even if you qualify under the differential evidence rules, you may still be asked to submit finance and education documents, as UKVI can request it as part of their decision process and they will refuse your application if you are unable to provide it within their specified timeframe.

 You will still have to send your original passport, photographs and other relevant documents.